Paspalum Control in Your Lawn & Garden

 In spring and summer, cut the lawn to about 7 cm and avoid cutting any shorter.

 Bare patches of soil, grass that is cut too short, and thin grass gives Paspalum seeds the chance to germinate and grow.
 So by having a thick and healthy lawn, there is less light, water and nutrients available for new Paspalum weeds to thrive.
-Keep the lawn well watered, in spring and summer mow the lawn no less than 7 cm high, and for better growth and health feed with Yates Dynamic Lifter Organic Lawn Food.
+Keep the lawn well-watered, in the warmer months mow the lawn no less than 7 cm high, and for better growth and overall lawn and soil health, feed the lawn regularly with a Yates Dynamic Lifter Lawn Food.